What is a Local Authority Search?

 The best way to stay in the loop with your searches is to keep in regular contact with your conveyancer and query anything you are unsure about.

-Local Authority Search Fees
+Local Authority Search Costs

 Any additional searches that may be required will come at an extra cost and it is worth noting that the costs will be at the higher end of the spectrum in certain areas of London.

 The price of the searches will usually be included in the overall breakdown of conveyancing costs from your solicitor.
 Conveyancers will usually offer a “search package” which includes all required searches, with prices ranging from £250 to £450 and can vary from location to location and the number of searches required.

 In addition to the Local Authority Search, there are a number of other reports that your conveyancing solicitor can request.
 A search package usually includes the local authority search, environmental search and drainage and water search.